metagentools/ConDiGA/README.md

 ### Using `conda`

 Once you have installed `conda`, make sure you are in the `ConDiGA` folder.
-Now run the following commands to create a `conda` environment and activate it to run `phables`.
+Now run the following commands to create a `conda` environment and activate it to run `condiga`.

 ```
 conda env create -f environment.yml